BIDS/repro-case-studies/case-studies/khuff.md

 GoogleTest framework.
 Integration and regression tests are performed by running sample simulations and verifying that results match predictions or previous results.
-A set of standard input files are run, then the output is inspected and compared via Nose.
+A set of standard input files are run, then the output is inspected and compared via Nose, a unit testing framework in Python.

 Similarly, API changes must be documented as required by the Cyclus documentation CEP.
-The documentation for the current stable branch and the development branch are both provided on the Cyclus website using Doxygen and Sphinx.
+The documentation for the current stable branch and the development branch are both provided on the Cyclus website using Doxygen and Sphinx, which are both automatic documentation systems that rely on the code comments in the C++ and Python code, respectively.

 Finally, we use the Google C++ style guide to make our code as consistently formatted as possible.